CHIRAG-singh123/music-streamer-mern/README.md

 Follow these steps to get Rhythm Realm up and running locally.
 Make sure to configure the environment variables properly to ensure full functionality.
 ```

-This is the Markdown code ready for your `README.md` file, formatted for easy copying and use in your GitHub repository.